Bonsai Mary

 Never cut off more than 25% of the foliage at one time.
 If you want your Anthurium Ravenii – Raven’s Anthurium to grow into a specific shape or size, then shaping is necessary.

-You can start by cutting off any unwanted growth or branches that are not in line with the desired shape of your plant.
 This process may take some patience and time since it involves carefully cutting off small amounts of foliage over several weeks until you achieve your desired shape.

 Care Tips: When pruning or shaping your Anthurium Ravenii – Raven’s Anthurium, always be mindful of the leaves’ veins and try not to cut them as they provide nutrients and moisture to the rest of the leaf.
 Trimming only dead or diseased leaves will significantly improve your plant’s health.

 You may also want to prune if there are too many leaves on your plant since too much foliage can lead to poor air circulation, which invites pests and diseases.
-To prune, look for any yellowing or brown spots on older leaves as this indicates they are no longer serving their purpose for the plant.

 Anthurium Ravenii – Raven’s Anthurium Temperature Requirements

-When it comes to the temperature requirements of Anthurium Ravenii, there are a few things you should keep in mind.
 These stunning plants require warm temperatures to thrive, so if you live in a colder climate, you may need to take extra measures to ensure your plant is happy.
 First off, it’s important to note that Anthurium Ravenii likes a consistent temperature between 70-85°F (21-29°C).

 This is not a plant for those who prefer cooler temperatures indoors.
 Additionally, it’s important that the temperature doesn’t fluctuate too much throughout the day as this can stress out the plant and cause damage over time.